-- Golf Tournaments: Golf tournaments are an impactful signature fundraising event by allowing supporters, community members and business owners to bond over an enjoyable game on the green.
+- Golf Tournaments: Golf tournaments are an impactful signature fundraising event allowing supporters, community members, and business owners to bond over an enjoyable game on the green.
 Consider a golf marathon for a twist on the usual scramble.
 Customized apparel, mulligans, and putting contests can boost funds at these events.

 - Obstacle course fundraisers and extreme sports challenges work well for schools and organizations that can tap into a healthy, active supporter base.

 - Spin-a-thons and bike-a-thons are great events as families can attend as well as serious riders.

 - Poker Tournaments or Casino Nights: A spin on the formal affair, poker tournaments and casino nights typically bring out the competitiveness in your attendees, which gives rise to raising funds through re-buys and side games.

 Not quite right for your organization?
 Find more great fundraising event ideas to consider for a signature event.